athul2708/useless_project_temp/README.md

 ### Team Members
-- Team Lead: [Pranav M P] - [Cusat DCS]
+- Team Lead: [Athulkrishna K] - [Cusat DCS]
-- Member 2: [Athulkrishna K] - [Cusat DCS]
+- Member 2: [Pranav M P] - [Cusat DCS]
 - Member 3: [Name] - [College]

 ### Project Description
-[ A twist on The Wiki Game where you start at a random article and must find your way to the hidden target page using a hot/cold heat bar as your only guide.
-The game runs fully offline with a dataset of 100+ interconnected real-world topics]
+[ Reverse Wiki Game is a twist on The Wiki Game where you start on a random article and must navigate through linked pages to reach a hidden target page.
+Unlike the original, the target is not revealed from the start.
+Instead, you are guided by a heat bar that changes from cold to hot depending on how close you are to the target in terms of link distance.
+You can use the search bar with autocomplete to jump directly to known pages or click on in-article links to move step-by-step.
+A hint button reveals a random sentence from the target article with the target name removed, helping you make more strategic moves.
+When you reach the target page, a victory animation plays, and you can start a new round.
+If you give up, the target page is revealed without triggering the victory effects, allowing you to see the path you could have taken.]

 ### The Problem (that doesn't exist)
 [Lack of entertainment]